-In parallel lines when two lines do not intersect each other at any point even if they are extended to infinity.What are parallel lines in geometry?Two lines which do not intersect each other at any point even if extended to infinity are called parallel lines.Thus, two lines are parallel if;
+In parallel lines when two lines do not intersect each other at any point even if they are extended to infinity.

 (iii) the distance between these two lines always remains same everywhere.

 Line l and m are parallel are parallel to each other.

 Two rays are parallel if the corresponding lines determined by them are parallel.